KhouloudMN97/A-Survey-on-Multi-lingual-Offensive-Language-Detection/README.md

 # Multi-lingual Offensive Language Detection: a survey

-## This version is not yet ready, it will be finalised soon
+## This version is not ready yet, it will be finalized soon.